How much does it cost to self publish a book

 - The experience of your professional.
 The professional whom you hire will charge according to their experience.
 If you want an experienced professional, you will have to pay more.
 The less experienced the editor is, the less you pay.
 Or you could just choose someone who is in the middle.

 After you have decided on the editing cost, you need to think about formatting your book.
 Book formatting, also called typesetting, is an important step.
+The same way book design is crucial when it comes to self-publishing your book.
 Unless the book is designed well, it won’t sell.
 You could attempt to do this yourself.
 However, a professional will guide you based on the genre, and that is invaluable advice.
 Readers easily accept a book that follows the ‘look’ of the genre you have chosen.

 You can hire book formatting or typesetting professions for your printed book for around $60 to $200.The whole process of book formatting could cost you anywhere between $500 to $1500 dollars.5